LanaCreegan/pp4/README.md

 * Recipe comments - As a Site User I can comment on other people recipes so that I can give feedback if I have tried the recipe
 * Save Recipes - As a Site User I can save recipes and refer back to them at a later time

+## Scope
+User Account:
+* Users can create an account
+* Users can sign in and out of their account

+Recipes:
+* Users can create, view, edit and delete their recipes

+Recipe Interaction:
+* Users can leave a comment on a recipe and save a recipe.
+The user needs to be logged in to interact with recipes

+Responsiveness:
+* Create a website that is fully responsive for desktop, tablet and mobile